GursimranSinghKahlon/Vtop_Beta/Course_page_downloader/README.md

 #Recommendations#

+OS : Ubuntu
 Python version : 2.x
 Run from cmd/terminal  :
                   "python2 driver.py"
                or "python driver.py"
                or ...

+ *Please do necessary changes for use in windows*

  Extension Used:
  https://chrome.google.com/webstore/detail/enhancer-for-vit-vellore/hafeeaangmkbibcaahfjdmmmeappjbbp as "ensuitego.crx"